o-x-y-g-e-n/bestuxschool/content/posts/2021-01-15--city-university-london/index.md

 ### Academic facilities
 You will benefit from the use of the City Interaction Lab - a combined commercial and research lab, where we have undertaken UX consultancy for prestigious companies including Virgin Atlantic.
 The lab is fitted with the latest technologies including: A usability testing suite, Mobile testing station, Eye-tracker, Interactive table-top, Brain interaction technology, 3D-printer and more.

-### The Centre for Human-Computer Interaction Design City, University of London [🔗](https://hcid.city/)
+### The Centre for Human-Computer Interaction Design City, University of London [read more](https://hcid.city/)

 The Centre for HCI Design is one of the longest serving Human-Computer Interaction groups in London and the UK, formed over 25 years ago.
 We take great pride in our outstanding research, teaching, and consultancy & business services.
 Our prime focus is the relationship between people and innovative technology with the aim of creating more useful and usable systems.

 ---

-## Faculty at MSc Human Computer Interaction Design - City University [🔗](https://www.city.ac.uk/people/academics?school=%22School%20of%20Mathematics%2C%20Computer%20Science%20and%20Engineering%22)
+## Faculty at MSc Human Computer Interaction Design - City University [read more](https://www.city.ac.uk/people/academics?school=%22School%20of%20Mathematics%2C%20Computer%20Science%20and%20Engineering%22)
 Our academics are regularly sought by journalists to provide advice and comment on breaking news.
 ![research_stats](research_stats.png)